Disura-Randunu/nodejs-error-handling/README.md

 # nodejs-error-handling
-This is a basic NodeJS Web App to shoecase proper error handling
+This is a basic NodeJS Web App to showcase proper error handling